Cherreads

 "Yes, Chairwoman."

-The line rang.
-No answer.
+The line rang, but no answer.

 She tried once more.